Use Vintage Paint whites to lighten other colours. Try our Classic White, Antique White, Bone China, Glacier or Sandstone.

 When painting small items or doing minor touch-ups use a hair dryer to speed up the drying process.
 Put it on medium heat so you don't scald your Vintage Paint.

-Vintage Paint on its own has a satin finish; apply Vintage Clearcoat for a gloss finish; or use Vintage Chalk to create a matt finish.
+Vintage Paint on its own has a satin finish; apply Vintage Clearcoat for a semi-gloss finish; or use Vintage Chalk to create a matt finish.

 Wash brand new brushes in water before using.
 This will limit dust particles and loose bristles from ruining your Vintage Paint finish.